vercel/turborepo/nextpack/README.md

 figure it out).
 So the `./next.js/…` crate members are gonna error out if you try to run a Turbo crate without first cloning next.js.

-To fix, run `./scripts/init.js` again.
+To fix, run `node ./scripts/init.js` again.
 It'll resync your Cargo workspace.

 ### Why is `init` written in JS?